bravexample/Window-Shot/README.md

 # Window-Shot
-Take a shot whether the window is top-level or in the back ground
+Take a shot whether the window is top-level or in the back ground.</br>
+For x64 Windows.